 Fighting the Good Fight

 Squirrels can be tough adversaries to beat.
 You’ll need to change your tactics and tricks as often as squirrels catch onto them.
-Since they are social animals and live in family groups, squirrels can actually pass down their skills from generation to generation, with young squirrels imitating their elders to foil squirrel-proofing attempts.
-Some backyard birders simply appease the squirrels with separate squirrel feeders.
+Since they are social animals and live in family groups, they can actually pass down their skills from generation to generation, with young squirrels imitating their elders to foil squirrel-proofing attempts.
+Some backyard birders simply appease the squirrels with separate feeders.
 That way, squirrels leave bird feeders and backyard birds alone.

 Whatever option you choose, always keep in mind the safety of the animals involved; don’t use any means that may harm the squirrels or backyard birds accidentally.
 Never grease poles.
 Grease can mat squirrels’ fur or coat birds’ feathers and cause serious injury.
 We would certainly discourage using any sort of projectile to deal with squirrel issues, as we wouldn’t want anything to accidentally happen to the wildlife.

 With this squirrel-proofing advice, we’re confident that you will successfully thwart the squirrels!
-By taking safe but effective steps, birders can reduce or eliminate squirrel presence at backyard bird feeders, making a happy habitat for everyone.
+By taking safe but effective steps, birders can reduce or eliminate their presence at backyard bird feeders, making a happy habitat for everyone.